Best Quicken Simplifi Alternative Apps in the US (2025)

 Dollarbird

 Dollarbird, founded in 2011, takes a different approach by using a calendar to track your finances.
 You add your recurring income and bills to the calendar, and it projects your future bank balance.
 It’s a very visual way to see how your spending decisions today will impact you down the road.
 It’s a simple concept.
 While the calendar view is neat for planning, I found manually entering every single transaction to be a huge pain, especially when so many other apps on this list are able to do it automatically for you.
+It doesn't connect to any of your accounts, which can be good and bad.

 - Best for: Visually planning your future cash flow.